-- 182 Chapter 11 Linear elasticity solver - Normal: The boundary conditions are split into NumSteps steps, as defined by a parameter in the session file (default). - Repeat: As the geometry is updated, re-evaluate the boundary conditions.
+- Normal: The boundary conditions are split into NumSteps steps, as defined by a parameter in the session file (default). - Repeat: As the geometry is updated, re-evaluate the boundary conditions.
 This enables, for example, a cirlce to be rotated continuously.